Hyperbolic Functions

 Definitions

-The hyperbolic functions are defined as follows:
+The hyperbolic functions are defined as:

 The graphs of hyperbolic functions are below: